sanazkh/PitchDarkProject/README.md

 The following **stretch** features are implemented:

-- [ ] User should be able to leave comment for a post
+- [ ] User can add profile picture
-- [ ] Favoriting a place

 The following **additional** features are implemented: